-So you’ve finally decided to grin and bear it and take the Plunge?
+So you’ve finally decided to grin and bear it and take a Polar Plunge?

 - Wear your plunging suit under the clothes you wear to the event – then you don’t have to change into it just to change right back out of it!